-Inspect the impeller, and replace it if cracked or badly worn.
-Install the same thickness of impeller shims (34) as previously removed and screw the impeller onto the shaft until tight.
+Inspect the impeller and replace it if cracked or badly worn.
+Install the same thickness of impeller shims (72) as previously removed.
+Apply 'Never-Seez' or equivalent to the shaft threads and screw the impeller onto the shaft until tight.